Fever Treatment

 Sore throat, dysuria, cough, or ear pain pointing to specific infection source

 The first goal of a fever evaluation at Innocre Telehealth is to determine the underlying cause. your board-certified provider takes a detailed history covering symptom onset and duration, associated symptoms, recent sick contacts, travel history, vaccination status, and relevant chronic conditions.
 Using this information alongside evidence-based clinical decision tools, he determines whether a bacterial source requiring antibiotic therapy is likely, or whether supportive care for a viral illness is the appropriate course.
-When warranted, he can order a CBC with differential, comprehensive metabolic panel, throat culture, urinalysis, or rapid influenza and COVID-19 testing at a lab near you in Delaware, Maryland, or Washington.
+When warranted, he can order a CBC with differential, comprehensive metabolic panel, throat culture, urinalysis, or rapid influenza and COVID-19 testing at a lab near you in Maryland, Washington, or Delaware.

 For symptomatic fever management, acetaminophen (650–1000 mg every 6–8 hours, max 3–4 g/day) and ibuprofen (400–600 mg every 6–8 hours with food) are the recommended agents.
 Both reduce fever by inhibiting prostaglandin synthesis; alternating them can provide more consistent temperature control in adults with significant discomfort.
 Adequate fluid intake is critical — fever increases insensible water losses, and mild dehydration can worsen symptoms.
 When a bacterial infection is confirmed or highly suspected, your provider e-prescribes targeted antibiotics to your local pharmacy with careful consideration of local resistance patterns and allergy history.